-Moving part of your assets abroad generally leads to lower risk and higher returns.
+Moving part of your assets into emerging economies often higher returns and less reliance on your home country’s financial system.
 But not all global investments are equal.

-Ask anyone who invested in Russia or Brazil lately.
+Ask anyone who invested in Russia, Turkey, or Brazil lately.
 These “emerging markets” aren’t emerging at all.
-In fact, both are now going through a recession and neither seem like they’ll make a quick recovery.
+In fact, all going through a decade-long economic crisis and none of appear like they’ll make a quick recovery.

-With all that said, one region should grow more than any other over the next decade.
-You probably guessed from this article’s title that I’m talking about ASEAN.
+With all that said, one region is primed to grow more than anywhere else over the next decade.
+You probably guessed from this article’s title that we’re talking about investing in ASEAN.

 What is ASEAN?